 (gravity anomaly at the center of our supercluster)

-apparently with the mass of many thousand galaxies.
+light-years away, apparently with the mass of many thousand

-It is the center of Laniakea Supercluster, our local
+galaxies.
+It is the location to which Laniakea Supercluster,

 | || |